poshjosh/chinomsoikwuagwu.com/2020/03/02/Notes-on-Amazon-Web-Services_5_Security-identity-and-compliance.md

 - Artifact - Online protal for access to AWS security and compliance documentation.
 - Cerificate Manager - Issues free SSL certificates.
 Integrates with Route 53 and Cloud Front.
-- Cloud Directory - Cloud based directory service that can have heirarchies of data in multiple dimensions.
+- Cloud Directory - Cloud based directory service that can have hierarchies of data in multiple dimensions.
 - Directory Service - Fully managed Microsoft active directory service in AWS cloud
 - Could Hardware Security Module (HSM) - Dedicated hardware security module in the AWS cloud.
 - Amazon Cognito - Sign in and sign up capabilities for web apps, Oauth2 and SAML2 supported.
 - Identity and Access Management (IAM) - Allows you to manage user access to AWS services and resources with permissions.
 - AWS Organizations - Provides policy based management for multiple AWS accounts.
-- AWS Inspector - Automated security accessment service.
+- AWS Inspector - Automated security assessment service.
 Can identify vulnerabilities and areas needing improvement.
 - Key Management Service (KMS) - Create and control encryption keys for encrypted data.. uses hardware security module to protect your keys.
 - AWS Shield - Provides protection against DDoS.
 Standard version of Shield implemented automatically on all AWS accounts.
 - Web Application Firewall - Sits in front of your website to provide additional protection against common attacks such as SQL injection and XSS.